 Our CID landscape ambassadors work year-round to make the Central Business District and River Market welcoming, brighter, safer and more accessible.
 Trees, greenery, parks and open space relieve the urban landscape, provide recreational opportunities, help control stormwater runoff, improve the environment and provide shade and relief from summer heat.
 Trees and plantings are maintained by our ambassadors.

 CID ambassadors play a central role in the Downtown Council’s commitment to caring for the homeless and hungry populations of Downtown.
 The DTC partnered with reStart and NourishKC, to open the Downtown Community Services Center (DCSC) at 8th and Paseo.
 Our public safety ambassadors provide on-site security at the DCSC.

-In May 2016, the KC Streetcar started its run through several Downtown attractions and neighborhoods.
-Since its grand opening, the Community Improvement Districts partnered with the KC Streetcar Authority to place public safety ambassadors in each streetcar to provide safety and hospitality services to riders.
+In May 2016, the Kansas City Streetcar started its run through several Downtown attractions, districts, and neighborhoods.
+Since its grand opening, the Community Improvement Districts partnered with the Kansas City Streetcar Authority to place public safety ambassadors in each streetcar to provide safety and hospitality services to riders.

-In 2017, the Community Improvement Districts partnered with EB Systems to provide smart tablets to each public safety ambassador in the field.
-The CIDs dispatcher will be able to locate each ambassador to expedite nearby resources to incidents more efficiently.
+In 2017, the Community Improvement Districts partnered with EB Systems to provide smart tablets to each public safety ambassador in the Central Business District and River Market.
+The CIDs’ dispatcher will be able to locate each ambassador to expedite nearby resources to incidents more efficiently.
 In addition, each tablet can access bus and streetcar schedules.

 The Downtown and River Market Community Improvement Districts partner with the Full Employment Council and the local Goodwill organization to secure ambassador interns.
 Through their Occupational Skills Training Programs, the CIDs are able to increase their manpower with seasonal interns at no cost to ratepayers.